pentandra/lifepreserver/content/blog/the-hairdresser-and-the-archaeologist/index.markdown

 There should be no excuse for researchers to continue working in isolation.

+The current research publication process worked well when the only way to publish was in print.
+We live in a different world now and think that the whole publication process needs to be redesigned for this new world.
+While there are interim solutions, it only makes sense to make the process more granular.

 What is so cool to me is that someone down in the trenches---not in the ivory tower---figured it out.
 Ms. Stephens is an unusual mix of hairdresser *and* archaeologist.
 We need more researchers like that.